Raritan River Railroad: Post-war

-The 1950s brought dieselization to the RRRR, as the remaining ex-USRA engines were replaced with six EMD SW900 engines.
+The 1950s brought dieselization to the RRRR, as the remaining ex-USRA engines were replaced with six EMD SW900 engines by the fall of 1954.
 The retirement of steam also meant that the roundhouse could be closed, reducing expenses considerably for the shortline.
 The Serviss Branch was abandoned and scrapped in 1956, after being dormant for almost a decade.
 The Fresh Ponds spur in Milltown was also removed.

 A temporary boost in tonnage on the Raritan occurred because of construction of the New Jersey Turnpike, which generated fill material and sand movements.
-With Crossmanns' help, the RRRR built a small loop track in Crossmans pits and moved hundreds of cars of sand.
+With Crossmanns' help, the RRRR built a small loop track in Crossmann's pits and moved hundreds of cars of sand.
 Major online shippers included National Lead, DuPont, Hercules, and Johnson & Johnson.

 The industrial base of the East Coast was moving away, and this affected the RRRR along with all other eastern railroads.
 By 1964, all Less-Car-Load (LCL) freight was eliminated, and agents in the freight stations were dropped.
 By now most coal traffic was gone.
 The Raritan River acquired a damaged N&W boxcar after an insurance company write-off, and rebuilt it as No. 100 for non-interchange usage, to move freight back and forth between on-line companies.